A $5k$-vertex Kernel for $P_2$-packing: The unit partition

-In Exchange Rule~\ref{rule:two-units}, (i) and (ii) deal with edges incident to a democratic unit, while (iii) and (iv) deal with edges between peripheral vertices.
-The remaining edges between different units are characterized by the following proposition. \begin{proposition} Let $\cal U$ be a unit partition on which none of Exchange Rule \ref{rule:single-unit} and \ref{rule:two-units} is applicable, and let $u_1 u_2$ be an edge between two different units $U_1$ and $U_2$.
-If neither $u_1$ nor $u_2$ is a core vertex, then for both $i = 1, 2$, the vertex $u_i$ is either a leaf or the nose of a bull-unit. \end{proposition} \begin{proof} Suppose for contradiction, $u_1$ is not a core, leaf, or nose.
-Then $u_1$ is either a vertex of a twig, or a vertex (not nose) in a democratic unit.
-If $u_1$ is a vertex but not nose in a democratic unit, then Exchange Rule~\ref{rule:two-units}(i) happens.
-Otherwise $u_1$ is a vertex of a twig, together with the fact that $u_2$ is not a core, we have three $P_2$'s in the union of $U_1$ and $U_2$ and one of Exchange Rule~\ref{rule:two-units}(i)--(iii) happens. \end{proof}
+In Exchange Rule~\ref{rule:two-units}, conditions~(i) and (ii) are concerned with edges crossing democratic units, while (iii) with edges connecting peripheral vertices (of different units).
+The following proposition characterizes all edges crossing different units when Exchange Rule~\ref{rule:two-units} is not applicable. \begin{proposition} Let $\cal U$ be a unit partition on which neither of Exchange Rule \ref{rule:single-unit} and \ref{rule:two-units} is applicable, and let $u_1 u_2$ be an edge between two different units $U_1$ and $U_2$.
+If neither $u_1$ nor $u_2$ is a core vertex, then for both $i = 1, 2$, the vertex $u_i$ is either a leaf or the nose of a bull-unit. \end{proposition} \begin{proof} Suppose for contradiction that $u_1$ is neither a leaf nor a nose.
+We consider the type of $U_1$.
+Note that $u_2$ is not a core of $U_2$.
+If $U_1$ is a democratic unit, then $u_1$ is a non-nose vertex, and condition (i) of Exchange Rule~\ref{rule:two-units} holds true.
+Otherwise, $U_1$ is a despotic unit, of which $u_1$ is a vertex of a twig, and then one of conditions (i)--(iii) of Exchange Rule~\ref{rule:two-units} holds true. \end{proof}

-The following two exchange rules respectively deal with edges between noses of bull-units and leaves of despotic/small units, or edges between leaves of two units.
-One transforms bull-units to net-units, while the other consolidates leaves to make twigs.
+We introduce two more exchange rules to deal with crossing edges between noses of bull-units and leaves of despotic/small units, or edges between two leaves of different units.
+One tries to transform a bull-unit to a net-unit, while the other tries to consolidate leaves to make a twig.

 \begin{exrule} If there is an edge between the nose $u_1$ of a bull-unit $U_1$ and a leaf $u_2$ of a despotic/small unit $U_2$, move $u_2$ from $U_2$ to $U_1$. \end{exrule}